 In personal injury cases, an accident report is a document that describes a traffic collision and is created by an officer who was present at the scene.
 It contains information about the car accident including who was involved, the unique circumstances, and other factors such as personal injury damages.
 The police report of the car accident can be used by attorneys to support your personal injury lawsuit.
 Details provided in this document may allow you and your attorney to seek compensation and a fair settlement offer.
 It is vital evidence for your claim that can help determine if the other party was responsible for the car accident and can help define a money point in a potential personal injury settlement.

-The police officer will complete this form when they arrive on scene after a car accident has occurred; however, it can also be completed by witnesses, other drivers or even yourself if you were not in an automobile at all but were involved in some way (for example: being hit as you crossed the street).
+The police officer will complete this form when they arrive on the scene after a car accident has occurred; however, it can also be completed by witnesses, other drivers, or even yourself if you were not in an automobile at all but were involved in some way (for example: being hit as you crossed the street).

 The Orange County Sheriff’s Department will mail or email accident reports for a fee, or allow you to file in person for free.